FreeshardBase/documentation/docs/developer_docs/existing_apps.md

 1. generally adapted,
 1. specifically adapted.

-Apps that are made for self-hosting mostly are in category zero or one, some are in category two, none is currently in category three.
+Apps that are made for self-hosting mostly are in category one or two, some are in category three, none is currently in category four.
 Our aim is to motivate app developers to work towards bringing their apps into category four because it yields the best and smoothest experience for the user.

-### Level 0: Blocked
+### Level 1: Blocked

 Some apps cannot be run on Portal at all.
 They might not offer a Docker image at all or rely on external services or specific hardware that Portal does not offer.
-As Portal is developed further, some of these apps might move into level 1 on their own but most will require some effort by the developer to bring them to level 1.
+As Portal is developed further, some of these apps might move into level 2 on their own but most will require some effort by the developer to bring them to level 2.

-### Level 1: Usable with Caveats
+### Level 2: Usable with Caveats

 These are apps that can run on Portal, but do not offer a smooth user experience.
 When using the app, it is clear that it was not made for Portal.
 Typical issues that break the user experience are an account creation and login screen - which should almost never be needed on Portal - or resources that should be publicly accessible but are not.

-#### App Requirements for Level 1
+#### App Requirements for Level 2

 * The whole app (backend and web-UI) is contained in a collection of docker images.
 * The app only depends on services that Portal offers (see [Portal's Internal Services](internal_services.md)).
 * No manual setup is needed after the app starts for the first time.
 E.g. database migration, user creation.
 * System requirements in terms of processing and memory are relatively modest.

-### Level 2: Generally Adapted
+### Level 3: Generally Adapted

 Apps that can be configured in a way that allows a mostly smooth user experience on Portal fall in this category.
 The configuration options are not made specifically for integration with Portal, instead they are useful for multiple common hosting scenarios.

-#### App Requirements for Level 2
+#### App Requirements for Level 3

 * The app can be configured to allow for a smooth single-user experience.
 E.g. no account creation or login screen.
     This is usually done by disabling user management or switching to proxy authentication.
 * HTTP resource paths cleanly separate public and protected resources such that [Portal path-based AC](routing_and_ac.md#access-control) can be used.

-### Level 3: Specifically Adapted
+### Level 4: Specifically Adapted

 A Portal is a unique environment for an app to run in.
 To fully use what the Portal has to offer, adaptations of the app must therefore also be uniquely tailored to the Portal.
 These adaptations are usually not useful in other hosting scenarios, but they enable an extraordinarily smooth user experience on Portal.

-#### App Requirements for Level 3
+#### App Requirements for Level 4

 * [Portal's peering feature](peering.md) is used for multi-user apps.